Flu Season in SLO County: What You Need to Know

 Your doctor may prescribe an antiviral medicine such as Tamiflu to help reduce symptoms of the flu, especially if you are at risk of serious complications.
 If your doctor prescribes antiviral medicine, be sure to take it as directed.

 If you are generally healthy (except for the flu), your doctor may not prescribe this medicine.
 Most of the time, people who are generally healthy do not need to take antiviral medicine for the flu.

-If you or someone you know is taking Tamiflu, it's important to follow all regular precautions to avoid catching or spreading the flu.
-Research does not consistently show that it can reduce the risk of giving the flu to others.
+If you or someone you know is taking Tamiflu, it's still important to follow all regular precautions to avoid catching or spreading the flu.
+Research is not consistent as to whether or not antiviral medication can reduce the risk of giving the flu to others.

 Antibiotics are not effective against the flu.
 Taking antibiotics when you don't need them can expose you to unwanted side effects and can contribute to antibiotic resistance, making the drugs less effective when we do need them.